bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

    orientation, etc.).

    Because the listener is unique in the scene, this class only contains static functions and doesn't have to be instanciated.
+Calling the constructor will raise ``NotImplementedError``.

    Usage example::